Previewing Major Week Ahead for Arizona State WBB

 In this story:

-Arizona State is set to host Utah in what will be a rematch of the 69-68 victory that Arizona State earned on December 31 in Salt Lake City.
+Still, the Cyclones average 83 points per game and only cede roughly 64 points to opponents per contest - which makes the in-conference results quite perplexing.
+Iowa State's offense is paced by the highest-scoring player in division one in Audi Crooks, who is posting averages of 25.5 PPG and 7.5 RPG - proving to be one of the most dangerous offensive weapons in the sport over the last two seasons.

-The win featured a breakout performance by ASU forward McKinna Brackens, who scored 31points against a Utah front-line that was overmatched for much of the contest.
-Utah does feature a dynamic guard duo, as senior Lani White averages 15 points a game on efficient shooting splits, while Maty Wilke averages 10.3 points per contest and contributes quality defense in addition to the scoring.
+Jada Williams has been an ideal backcourt addition as well - the former Arizona guard is averaging 14.4 PPG and 7.4 APG this season.

-Arizona State and Utah are set for a tip-off time of 6:30 P.M.
-MST, with the broadcast set to be on ESPN+.
+Arizona State and Iowa State are set for a start time of 5:30 MST from Hilton Colliseum in Ames, Iowa.

 Read more on the bold strategy that head coach Bobby Hurley employed with comments on 1/21 here, and on why Arizona State may have saved the season with the win over Cincinnati on Saturday here..